 In Science we will be...

-Our school day starts at 8.50 a.m.
-Please ensure that your child is in the classroom by this time for registration.
-Children arriving after 9.00 a.m. will be marked as late.
+- Our school day starts at 8.45a.m.
+Please ensure that your child is in the playground by this time for registration.
+Children arriving after 9.00a.m. will be marked as late.

-P.E. is on Monday and Friday afternoons and P.E. kits need to be in school at all times.
+- P.E. is on Wednesday and Friday mornings and P.E. kits need to be in school at all times.

-Please remind children of their 'Time to Shine' slot.
-Please feel free to ask if you are not sure on their given date.
+- Please remind children of their 'Time to Shine' slot and feel free to ask if you are not sure of their given date.

-I hope that you find this information useful but please do not hesitate to pop in and see me at the end of the day if there is anything else you would like to know.
-I am looking forward to a fun term.
+We hope that you find this information useful but please do not hesitate to pop in and see us at the end of the day if there is anything else you would like to know.
+We are looking forward to a fun term.